openshift-cs/rosaworkshop/rosa-workshop/rosa/1-account_setup.md

 ## Verify quota, permissions and initialize your AWS account
 This step runs a CloudFormation template that prepares your AWS account for cluster deployment and management.
 This step typically takes 1-2 minutes to complete.
 This step also will verify that your account quota is adequate and permissions are accurate.

 1. Run `rosa init` in your terminal window.
 You will see a response like the below.
-Make sure all looks good and there are no errors.
+Make sure everything looks good and there are no errors.

         I: Logged in as 'you@domain.com' on 'https://api.openshift.com'
         I: Validating AWS credentials...